 For more details, visit our tutorial on setting up Loop & Merge.

-With Look & Feel, you can specify the text of the Next and Previous buttons participants see in this block while taking the survey.
+Use this option to specify the text of the Next and Previous buttons participants see in this block while taking the survey.

 Use Copy Block to crate a copy of the block within the survey you are editing.
 This can be a time-saver if you have similar questions repeated in the survey.